junschoi/anime-recommender/README.md

 **Content-based recommender**: Natural Language Processing (NLP) is used to create vectorized matrix on animes' genres and synopsis descriptions.
 TF-IDF vectorized matrix of synopsis descriptions and dummified matrix of genre titles are concatenated together, and cosine similarity is calculated with the concatenated matrix.
 The content-based recommender takes in the name of the anime and returns a list of recommended animes based on the similarity scores.

 **Collaborative recommender**: A pivot table of scores with anime title indices and username columns are created, and cosine similarity is calcualted with this pivot table.
-The collaborative recommender  laso takes in the name of the anime and returns a list of recommended animes based on the similarity scores.
+The collaborative recommender also takes in the name of the anime and returns a list of recommended animes based on the similarity scores.

 **Hybrid recommender**: Cosine similarity scores of each anime from content-based recommender and collaborative recommender are applied with user-specified weight and returns a list of recommended animes based on the sum of these weighted similarity scores.